 Is FastTrack as accurate as Dragy?

-FastTrack is within 0.05-0.1 seconds of a standard Dragy for 0-60 times.
-FastTrack actually has faster launch detection (30ms vs 100ms) because it uses the iPhone's 100Hz accelerometer, while the standard Dragy has no accelerometer and relies solely on GPS.
-Where Dragy wins is run-to-run consistency thanks to its dedicated GPS hardware and roof-mounted antenna.
+FastTrack is within ±0.02 seconds for 0-60 times — inside the accuracy range of a standard Dragy and within hundredths of a flagship Dragy Pro.
+FastTrack also has faster launch detection (~30ms vs ~100ms on the standard Dragy) because it uses the iPhone's 100Hz accelerometer while the standard Dragy has no accelerometer at all.
+Where Dragy still wins is run-to-run consistency in weak-signal environments, thanks to its roof-mounted, high-gain antenna.

 Why would I use FastTrack instead of buying a Dragy?